Muhameddhesham10/online_payments-fraud-detection/README.md

   numerical features.
 - Exploratory Data Analysis (EDA): Analyzing the data to gain insights into the underlying patterns and characteristics of fraudulent transactions.
 - Feature Engineering: Creating new features from the existing data that may help improve the performance of the fraud detection model.
-- Model Selection and Training: Selecting appropriate machine learning models, such as logistic regression, random forest, or gradient boosting, and training them on the preprocessed data.
+- Model Selection and Training: Selecting appropriate machine learning models, such as logistic regression, random forest, or XGB , and training them on the preprocessed data.
 - Model Evaluation: Evaluating the performance of the trained models using metrics such as precision, recall, and F1-score to assess their effectiveness in detecting fraud.
 - Deployment: Deploying the trained model into a production environment where it can be used to detect fraudulent transactions in real-time.
 - Monitoring and Maintenance: Continuously monitoring the performance of the deployed model and updating it as necessary to adapt to new fraud patterns